- Dr Alison Koslowski

 BA (Southampton), MA (Essex), DPhil (Oxford), PCertUT (Edinburgh)

 My research interests include the labour market, care and gender equality.
 I like to use large-scale cross-national survey data in my research as well as qualitative interviews.
+I am co-editor of the the journal Families, Relationships and Societies.
 I am currently a partner on the EU-FP7 funded project "Families And Societies - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations" (2013 - 2017).
 I am a member of the organising committee of the International Network on Leave Policies and Research and co-editor of their annual review.
-I am a campaign founder of WorkCareShare.
 I am also involved with the ESRC/NRF International Partnership Centre Security at the Margins (SeaM).
 I was (2009-2011) co-investigator on ESRC research grant "Welfare Markets and Personal Risk Management in England and Scotland", with colleagues Jochen Clasen (PI) and Traute Meyer (CI).
 I held an ESRC postdoctoral fellowship (2006-7) examining the intergenerational contributions to child care across Europe under the Understanding Population Trends and Processes initiative.
 I studied for my DPhil in Sociology (2002-2005) at Nuffield College, University of Oxford with Richard Breen as my supervisor.
 Before this I was at the European University Institute in Florence (2001-2002).
 Between March-December 2005 I was the research officer responsible for the data collection and data analysis of a DfES funded longitudinal study of basic skills teachers at the Institute of Education, University of London.
 I have also worked at the Institute for Social and Economic Research at the University of Essex as a senior data processing assistant on the British Household Panel Study (1998-2001).

 I am the Director of the University of Edinburgh Q-Step Centre.
 Funded by the Nuffield Foundation, ESRC and HEFCE, Q-Step is a programme designed to promote a step-change in quantitative social science training.
 I was honoured to be voted winner of the Best Personal Tutor Award by Edinburgh University Students' Association in 2015.